Coffee. Cake. Caaaaaakke.

 I also take a number of protein powders, looking to use organic grass-fed versions.
 This one on Amazon is very good and usually, the one I buy: click!

 Last but not least, greens.
-Energised greens are sold over on Wiggle and this is also added to the protein shakes.
+Energised greens can be added to the protein shakes.

 Phew!
 So, yes, I do take quite a lot of supplements, BUT, for me, it seems to help.